Core Concepts

 Workflows

 Section titled “Workflows”A workflow is a data-driven DAG (directed acyclic graph) that defines the steps a campaign follows.
-Workflows are not hardcoded — they are JSON definitions that the orchestration engine executes.
+Workflows are not hardcoded — they are declarative definitions that the orchestration engine executes.

-Section titled “Default Workflow Steps”- SEND_NOTIFICATION — Deliver the push notification to all audience members
+Section titled “Default Workflow Shape”- SEND_NOTIFICATION — Deliver the message to all audience members

 - DEADLINE_CHECK — Wait for a configurable period (e.g., 72 hours)